etayao/cse15l-lab-reports/lab3/lab3.md

 ```
 Output:
 ```
+...
 policy makers, //journalists//, and other interested parties.
 Precisely which uses are
         permitted and which are not is far from a trivial matter.
-The particular copyright license under which an article is published largely determines how the document can be stored, searched, and built upon by other scientists.
+The particular copyright license under which an article is published largely determines how the document can be stored, searched, and built upon by other scientists...

 ```
 *The //journalists// represents how the first instance of "journalists" is highlighted and less directly shows where it is located.
 In the command line, "journalists" would simply be highlighted.
-The slashes (//) are added for emphasis*
+The slashes (//) are added for emphasis.
+The ... are addded to conserve space.*

 **Example 2: patterns in multiple files**